Osu! Tatakae! Ouendan: Gameplay

 Increasing the difficulty level generally increases the number of markers to hit, the rate at which markers appear, and the rate at which the life bar depletes.
 Expert mode is basically Hard mode rotated 180 degrees, with markers being smaller and appearing faster, thus allowing less response time.
-However, there are subtle differences, such as extra markers for short double beats and different, more complex beats for some songs.
+There are subtle differences, however, such as extra markers for short double beats and different, more complex beats for some songs.
 While the maximum combo for a mission on Expert is typically identical to that of Hard, there are three particular missions where Expert mode's max combo count is higher than that of Hard.

 The game's main campaign comprises 15 missions, each assigned to a different song.
 Missions are also grouped into one of seven acts; in acts containing multiple missions, players can choose the order in which they complete missions in the current act, but must complete all missions in an act before moving on to the next act.

 Plot

 Ouendan details the plight of several characters in hopeless situations who cry out for help.
 In response, the Ouendan, an all-male cheer squad or an all-female Cheerleader group appear to help each character work through their problems by cheering them through music.
 The origin of the Ouendan is unexplained in the game, though they are always nearby when help is needed.
 The Ouendan appear wearing highly stylized black uniforms (based on gaku-ran Japanese school uniforms) with red armbands (for the Cheergirls, blue cheerleader outfits with long sleeves), a common sight at Japanese school sporting events.

 Most of the scenarios are inspired by modern Japanese culture, or are heavily influenced by the Japanese form of print comics, or manga.
 For instance, the first stage features a high school student distracted from studying for his college entrance exams by his family, while a later stage focuses on a pottery master who has lost the inspiration to create unique works.
 Most of the stories are presented in a light-hearted or comical fashion, emphasized by absurd storyline twists and the sounds of whistles and cheer shouts as the player progresses through each stage.
-The one notable exception to this is a love story set to the Hitomi Yaida song "Over the Distance," which is told in a more heartfelt, subdued tone further marked by the gameplay's whistle sound effect being replaced with subtle chimes in the song's first phase and the initial loud countdown not being used.
+The one notable exception to this is a love story set to the Hitomi Yaida song "Over the Distance", which is told in a more heartfelt, subdued tone further marked by the gameplay's whistle sound effect being replaced with subtle chimes in the song's first phase and the initial loud countdown not being used.

-While the individual stories otherwise have no connecting theme to them, characters from some stories reappear in others as background figures or supporting characters.
-However, all of the characters reappear in the final story, in which the Ouendan must lead the entire world in a cheer to save Earth from being destroyed by an asteroid.
+While the individual stories otherwise have no connecting theme to them, characters from some stories reappear in others as background figures or supporting characters, but all of the characters reappear in the final story, in which the Ouendan must lead the entire world in a cheer to save Earth from being destroyed by an asteroid.